 You can add lemon or orange zest to the current recipe for extra zing or leave out the ginger and add vanilla extract and choc chips….

-Make it Vegetarian or Vegan
+How to Make Vegetarian or Vegan Cookies

-My chewy ginger cookies are vegetarian and easily adapted to become vegan.
 I have actually made vegan versions of them a few times for various bake sales where we were lacking a vegan option.
 They work great but turn out a little crispier than chewy due to the lack of egg.

-Make it Allergy Friendly
+Make Allergy Friendly Ginger Cookies

 Dairy Free: To make my ginger biscuits suitable for a dairy allergy, simply swap the butter for a a dairy free alternative.